hamburger

 What is the Doctrine of Pleasure?

-A civil servant of the Crown holds office during the pleasure of the Crown, in accordance with the doctrine of pleasure.
+According to the Doctrine of Pleasure, A civil servant of the Crown holds office during the pleasure of the Crown.
 This doctrine has its roots in English law, where the Crown alone had the authority to dismiss any civil servant without giving a reason.
-The law was recognised in India under Article 311 and specifies that no civil official can be fired without completing the procedure outlined in the article.
+The law was recognized in India under Article 311 and specifies that no city official can be fired without completing the procedure outlined in the article.

 Doctrine of Pleasure